All News

 Political pundits and observers and political players have espoused the long-held belief in the mantra “all politics is local.”
 I have changed my tune on this well-known adage and belief.
 My observation is that today it is the opposite, “all politics is national.”
 Folks either vote straight Republican or straight Democratic.
 Most, about 90%, of […]

-When it comes to governing and how it affects your daily life, the most important vote you cast is for mayor of your city.
-Most of our elections for mayor and city council were held in August.
-As is usually the case, the incumbents were reelected to most mayorships and city council.
-There were some […]
+When it comes to governing and how it affects your daily life, the most important vote you cast is for Alabama mayor’s of your city.

 Steve Flowers: Remembering Shorty Price